-Believed to be Japan’s last free-flowing river with crystal-clear waters, the Shimanto Rover is a picturesque scene of natural beauty.
-An unmissable destination for those seeking riverside walks, kayaking adventures and local traditions, the Shikoku waters are perfect for stepping out into the unseen countryside of Japan.
+Believed to be Japan’s last free-flowing crystal-clear river, the Shimanto Rover is a picturesque scene of natural beauty.
+A must-visit destination for those seeking riverside walks, kayaking adventures and local traditions, the Shikoku waters are perfect for stepping out into the unseen countryside of Japan.

 Why is the Shimanto River Famous?

-The river is the only one in Japan with no dams and is therefore considered to be the sole ‘free-flowing’ river, with unusual bridges designed to keep the water flow as natural as possible.
-The river’s natural beauty is paired with the fact that it only runs through one city (and that’s almost at its end), with only small villages and the occasional town dotted along it otherwise.
+The reason it is introduced as the “Japan’s last free-flowing crystal-clear river” is because it is the only one in Japan with no dams on the mainstream and therefore considered to be the sole ‘free-flowing’ river, with unusual chinkabashi bridges designed to keep the water flow as natural as possible.
+The river’s natural beauty is paired with the fact that there are only small villages and the occasional town dotted along it, so human influence on the river, especially in term of industrial and chemical pollution, is very low.
 This means lovers of nature often visit for water sports, riverside walking or to admire the view.

 Highlights of the Shimanto River

 The river can be explored in many different ways and is home to plenty of local traditions as well.
 From kayaking to hiking to cycling and even the production of seaweed, there’s an activity for everyone.
 Be sure to try some local specialties such as wild eel or ayu - a freshwater sweetfish - as well as the nori (seaweed) produced here.

 Kayaking, Canoeing and Stand-Up Paddle Boarding